 The Sacrament of Holy Orders is the continuation of Christ's priesthood, which He bestowed upon His Apostles ("the Sacrament of Apostolic Ministry").
-"Ordination" comes from the Latin word ordinatio, which means to incorporate someone into an order.
+"Ordination" comes from the Latin word ordination, which means to incorporate someone into an order.
 In the Sacrament of Holy Orders, a man is incorporated into the priesthood of Christ, at one of three levels: the episcopate (bishop), the priesthood, or the diaconate.
 A man cannot demand ordination; the Church has the authority to determine eligibility for the Sacrament.
 Because of his role as a successor to the Apostles, who were themselves successors to Christ, the bishop is the proper minister of the Sacrament.

-For more information: Contact the Catholic Diocese of Cleveland - Office of Vocations
+|Contact||Catholic Diocese of Cleveland Office of Vocations